AscendingAnthem/deck-intro-randomize/README.md

 1. Place the 'randomizer.sh' script in the /home/deck/ folder.
 2. Make sure the randomize.sh script has permissions to be read and executed.
 The command for this is ```chmod 777 randomizer.sh```
 3. Create a folder called 'deckvideos' in /home/deck/.
+The command for this is ```mkdir deckvideos```
 4. Place all of your cool Steam Deck intros in /home/deck/deckvideos.
 They should be different names.
 I just add a number to each of them, e.g. deck_startup_0.webm.
 5. Create a folder called 'uioverrides' in the /home/deck/.steam/root/config/ folder.
 The command for this is ```mkdir uioverrides```.
 6. Create a folder called 'movies' in the /home/deck/.steam/root/config/uioverrides/ folder.
 This command for this is ```mkdir movies```.